 The Western Slope region includes nine counties on the far western border of Colorado.
 A mix of mountains on the east, and mesas, plateaus, valleys, and canyons to the west form the landscape of this region.
 Grand Junction is the largest urban area, and other cities include Telluride, Montrose, Delta, Rifle, Glenwood Springs, Meeker, Rangely, and Craig.
-The population of this region is approximately 328,101, according to the 2010 U.S. Census.
+The population of this region is approximately 329,439, according to the 2020 U.S. Census.
 Primary industries include ranching, agriculture, mining, energy development, and tourism.
 Dinosaur and Colorado National Monuments are located in this region.
 The Western Slope, along with the Central Mountains, are projected to be the fastest growing areas of Colorado through 2020 with greater than two percent annual population increases, according to the Colorado Department of Local Affairs.
-All of the area complied with federal air quality standards during 2019.